dhleong/wish/README.md

-responsible for implementing the system-specific logic, such as health management, etc. Renderers don't know any specific information (such as that the Wizard class can cast spells) but they do know how to handle things generally (such as managing a Wizards spells and magic use).
+responsible for implementing the system-specific logic, such as health management, etc. Renderers don't know any specific information (such as that the Wizard class can cast spells) but they do know how to handle things generally (such as managing a Wizard's spells and magic use).
 3. **Data Sources** provide all the specific information that a Sheet Renderer needs to function.
 Any given sheet may have one or more